scuzzydude/asimov/asimov.md

 This is a uniting value system.

-This is why Dennis Rodman as ambassador to North Korea isn't really as outrageous as some think.
-He has a much better chance of relating through shared values than any diplomatic fool we could send over there.
+Dennis Rodman as ambassador to North Korea isn't really as outrageous as some think.
+He has a much better chance of relating through real shared values than any diplomatic fool we could send over there.

 Genius is what you are willing to be responsible for.
 It's a reflection of your values.

 I've been intentionally divisive for a reason.
 I could have easily written this section from the point of view of a native of Los Angeles or New York.
 It would have been way lamer, because how hard is it to be a Lakers or Yankees fan?
 Hometown has value, and it should, because how constructive is it to hate where you are from?
 And if you do, you should move.
 National pride has value.
 Asimov is a global currency, bound to no single nation, yet most of the genius I've written about are American, by birth or by choice.
-I don't think America is perfect, we have a lot of geniuses, but we have more than our fare share of idiots, and have taken vanity to historical levels.
+I don't think America is perfect, we have a lot of geniuses, but we have more than our fair share of idiots, and have taken vanity to historical levels.

 The divisiveness is simple but true.
 It is what I value.
 I might get called some nasty names when I wear my Astro's cap next time I pass through LAX.
 If I ever show my face and Rockets colors in Madison Square Garden, I will probably get my ass kicked, or more likely, spat upon.
-And next time I try to go to Canada, I'll probably get detained at the border and be forced to listen to *Tom Sawyer* on a loop.
-And while I'm a peace-loving person, imagine there's no war and all that, if I happen to cross path with John Stockton down at the Wal-Mart, I might have to stick my leg out for an old man trip, it would only be a bit of instant karmic justice.[^29]
+Next time I try to go to Canada, I'll probably get detained at the border and be forced to listen to *Tom Sawyer* on a loop.
+And while I'm a peace-loving person, imagine there's no war and all that, if I happen to cross path with John Stockton down at the Wal-Mart, I might have to stick my leg out for an old man trip, it would only be a bit of instant karmic justice.[^30]

 Here's what isn't going to happen.